 WARNING: This story contains references to residential schools.
 The Indian Residential Schools Crisis Line is available 24-hours a day for anyone experiencing pain or distress as a result of Residential School experiences.
 1-800-721-0066.

-Kevin George (BA in progress) was a student in an entrepreneurship program the day it was revealed that 215 unmarked graves were found at a former residential school for Indigenous children in Kamloops, B.C.
+Kevin George (BA '22) was a student in an entrepreneurship program the day it was revealed that 215 unmarked graves were found at a former residential school for Indigenous children in Kamloops, B.C.